 “Yeah, I did, and I uploaded it to Blackboard.
 You?”

 “Uh huh.
-The only thing I’m worried about is the Spanish vocabulary we had to memorize.
-I’m not sure I’ll still remember all of it by fifth period.”
+The only thing I’m worried about is the Spanish vocabulary I had to memorize.
+I’m not sure I’ll still remember all of it by fifth period on Monday.”

 He yawned again, and this time it made me yawn too.